dinarcon/mbe_professors/README.md

 drush migrate:import mbe_professors
 ```

+**Note:** The commands above work for Drush 9.
+In Drush 8 the command names and aliases are different.
+Execute `drush list --filter=migrate` to verify the proper commands for your version of Drush.

 After the migrations are run successfully, visit /professors to see the content that was imported.

 ### Gotcha